2023 Best Value Ecology & Systematics Biology Master's Degree Schools in the Great Lakes Region

 Central Michigan graduate students pay an average of $15,644 in tuition and fees each year.

-On top of its placing in our value ranking, Michigan Tech also did well on our Best Ecology & Systematics Biology Master’s Degree Schools in the Great Lakes Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+Michigan Tech also claimed a spot on our Best Ecology & Systematics Biology Master’s Degree Schools in the Great Lakes Region list.
+It’s in the top 10% of all schools in this category.

 GSU graduate students pay an average of $14,674 in tuition and fees each year.

-Read full report on Ecology, Evolution & Systematics Biology at Michigan State University
+Full Ecology, Evolution & Systematics Biology at Kent State University at Kent Report

 Ohio State University - Main Campus ranked #6 on this year’s Best Value Ecology & Systematics Biology Master’s Degree Schools in the Great Lakes Region list.
-Located in the city of Columbus, Ohio State is a public school with a very large student population.
+Located in the city of Columbus, Ohio State is a public college with a fairly large student population.

 Ohio State graduate students pay an average of $38,377 in tuition and fees each year.